 © 2017 Robert Fairhead

-Further Disclosure: After the film's Q&A session, Ben Elton kindly signed my yellowed copy of his first novel and the first book of his I read way back in 1989, Stark.
+Further Disclosure: After the Three Summer's Q&A session, Ben Elton kindly signed my yellowed copy of Stark, which I read way back in 1989.

 N.B.
 You might also like to read another film review I've shared on Tall And True, Ex Machina Movie.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.